Firebase App Indexing

 How does it work?

-If you would like to learn more about how App Indexing works, check out the case studies and featured apps that highlight App Indexing implementations.
+To learn more about App Indexing in real-world scenarios, check out the case studies that highlight App Indexing implementations.

 App Indexing One-Pager